0xC0000054/fshwrite/README.md

 Place `fshwrite.exe`, `squish_Win32.dll` and `squish_x64.dll` into `<3dsMax_Root>\gamepacks\BAT`, overwriting the existing files.

 ## Updating BAT4Max to use the HD options

+The `/hd` and `/zoom5hd` options are intended for use in small props and automata, where the DXT compression can distort fine details in the exported textures.
+Buildings should generally not need to use uncompressed textures.

 I recommend that you make a backup copy of the original script and the edited script.
 That way you can swap out the script in use depending on whether you are exporting a building or props/automata.
-Buildings should generally not need to use uncompressed textures.

 To use the `/hd` and `/zoom5hd` commands you will need to edit `BuildingMill.ms`.
 You should use search and replace to update every fshwrite call in the `BuildingMill.ms` script.